Train collision leaves two employees injured in Tennessee - NewsBreak

 COLLEGEDALE, Tenn. ( WATE ) — Two people were injured after a train crash led to a derailment in Collegedale Tuesday afternoon, according to the Chattanooga ABC affiliate WTVC.

-Chattanooga Fire Department posted to Twitter stating that crews responded to a Norfolk Southern freight train collision with a tractor-trailer carrying a 134-foot concrete bridge beam at Apison Pike and University Drive around 12:30 p.m.3 hit by car at Cottage Hill & Azalea Road intersection: Mobile Police
+Chattanooga Fire Department posted to Twitter stating that crews responded to a Norfolk Southern freight train collision with a tractor-trailer carrying a 134-foot concrete bridge beam at Apison Pike and University Drive around 12:30 p.m.Panama City man arrested for child solicitation

 In a video posted on social media , the train is seen crashing into the trailer as it was going over the tracks.
 Both the train and trailer were destroyed on impact.

-Two Norfolk Southern employees were taken to the hospital, but the truck driver was not hurt, according to WTVC.Man shot, car stolen at Theodore gas station: Mobile Police
+Two Norfolk Southern employees were taken to the hospital, but the truck driver was not hurt, according to WTVC.ULM pharmacy student accused of selling narcotics on campus; arrested

 Chattanooga Fire said the crews are trying to stop a diesel and lube oil leak from two of the locomotives.